Search

 What gear or equipment do I need to bring with me?

 Participants must bring sturdy work gloves (it is advisable to break-in leather gloves before coming to camp), sturdy boots such as hiking or work boots, some type of pants such as jeans or dungarees, their pocket knife, and their Totin’ Chip, or proof of having earned it.
-Participants are also encouraged to bring with them a copy of the Forestry Merit Badge pamphlet for reference purposes.
+In addition to the pre-requisites listed in the 2024 Information Guide, Participants are also encouraged to bring with them a copy of the Forestry, Pulp and Paper, Soil and Water Conservation, and Orienteering Merit Badge pamphlets for reference purposes.

 Participants are welcome to bring with them lopping shears, camp saws, properly sheathed axe or hatchet, or other tools that would be useful on the conservation project (project details TBD, but could include trail maintenance, shoreline clearing, or trail building).
 For more details, see the Information guide for the event.